We looked at dozens of family cell plans to find the best ones for parents, kids, penny pinchers, data hogs, and more.

-So how much data does the Unlimited Elite plan come with?
-Try 100 GB of high-speed 4G LTE data (or 5G data where available).
-I dare you to try to use it all up (I’ve never gotten close).
+So how much data does the Unlimited Premium plan come with?
+Try truly unlimited, high-speed 4G LTE data (or 5G data where available).
+You couldn't use it all up if you tried.

 AT&T may not win the gold medal when it comes to coverage or data speeds.
 But it does take the silver medal in both of those categories, which is nothing to scoff at.
 I’ve personally never had issues with coverage or data speeds on this plan.
 I often have more bars than my friends in remote areas.

 If you want to see how AT&T’s coverage stacks up in your area, zoom in on this interactive map.

 AT&T’s Unlimited Premium plan gives you more than just talk, text, and data.
 Here are a few of the perks you’ll get: